 A yellow "Warning" at the top of your report alerts you to the potential for a mistake that could lead to rejection by your supervisor or NCARB.
 You may proceed with your submission despite a warning message.

 A red "Error" at the top of your report alerts you to a mistake that must be corrected before you can submit your experience report.
 Error messages are most often problems such as overlapping reporting periods or submitting too many training hours for the reporting period.
 You may not submit an experience report until all "Error" messages have been addressed and no longer appear.

-Can I enter submit two experience reports for the same reporting period if I am working full time at one firm and part time at another firm?
+Can I submit two experience reports for the same reporting period if I am working full time at one firm and part time at another firm?

-Yes, the online reporting system will accept the two employments while providing you a warning regarding overlapping experience reports.
+Yes, the online reporting system will accept the two employments while providing you with a warning regarding overlapping experience reports.
 You will need to accept the warning message prior to submittal.
 NCARB may require additional documentation from your employers.

 How do I add an experience report for an employer already in the system?